MOUNTAIN LION PICS

 When I was in Alaska 4 years ago, I came across a grizzly bear 7 feet away from me.
 I looked at it in the eye, and I believe it worked, the bear kept it’s distance and didn’t attack.

 Many times photographing animals; I have encountered close calls.
-Looking straight into the animal’s eyes have been the best way so far.
+Looking straight into the animal’s eyes has been the best way so far.

 Looking into one’s eyes lets, you read their soul, animal or human.
 It’s a great way to show who you truly are.